nhsengland/NHSSynth/docs/modules.md

-# Modules
+# Adding new modules

-This folder contains all of the modules contained in this package.
-They can be used together or independently - through importing them into your existing codebase or using the CLI to select which / all modules to run.
+The package is designed such that each module can be used as part of a pipeline (via the CLI or a configuration file) or independently (via importing them into an existing codebase).

+In the future it may be desireable to add / adjust the modules of the package, this guide offers a high-level overview of how to do so.

 ## Importing a module from this package